ADV99/ParticleNet_FCCSW/FCCAnalyses/README.md

 #### What if implicit clustering ?

 ### Stage_ntuple : `MakeNtuple_constituents2.cpp`
-In this stage we rearrange the tree to a per-jet format, checking the number of events actually considered is the wanted one.
+The main goal of this stage is to rearrange the tree obtained in _Stage1_ to a per-jet format, but other tasks are accomplished:
+* checking the number of events actually considered is the wanted one;
-Something important also happens: from the clustering happening
+* there is a $\sim 30\%$ cases in which the clustering returns more than 2 jets, and a \sim few per million cases in which less than 2 jets are returned; so in the first case just the two higher energy jets are considered, while in the second case no jet is considered; a count of this events is printed to stdout.

 * 4 arguments: inpath (path/infilename) outpath N_i N_f
 * how to read a per event tree of vector of vectors of floats and translate to per jet tree of arrays (code) (EXAMPLE with code)
 * read jets overall properties